jacobxperez/rams/CONTRIBUTING.md

 ## Design Philosophy

-Perhaps the most famous quote from Dieter Rams "Good design is as little design as possible" meaning that by omitting the unnecessary the essential comes to the forefront.
+Perhaps the most famous quote from Dieter Rams "Good design is as little design as possible" meaning that by removing the unnecessary the essential comes to the forefront.
 The product becomes useful, understandable, easy to use and long-lasting.

 ## Design Principles